Nikon D3000 vs Panasonic G2

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Nikon D3000 and Panasonic Lumix DMC-G2 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the D3000 and the G2 have been discontinued, but can regularly be found used on eBay.
+Both the D3000 and the G2 have been discontinued, but can regularly be found used on ebay.
 The D3000 was replaced by the Nikon D3100, while the G2 was followed by the Panasonic G3.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Panasonic websites.
+Further information on the features and operation of the D3000 and G2 can be found, respectively, in the Nikon D3000 Manual (free pdf) or the online Panasonic G2 Manual.

 So how do things add up?
 Is the Nikon D3000 better than the Panasonic G2 or vice versa?
 The listing below highlights the relative strengths of the two models.